hkim07/extract_misinformation_candidate_tweets/README.md

 - Here is a sample command that save tweet replies about COVID-19 that were written in English and posted during January, 2020.
     * twint -s "(corona OR coronavirus OR covid-19 OR covid19 OR 2019-ncov) lang:en since:2020-01-01 until:2020-01-31 filter:replies" -o replies.json --json -ho
+    * Put the download file to the `/dat` folder.
+Delete files given in this repo if you are not interested in COVID-19 related tweet replies.
     * You should change the query depending on your interest.

 1)